bcrowell/cm_invariants/README.md

 Make use of symmetries to improve efficiency.

-The package uses local variables with the names i, j, k, and l.
-If the metric depends on parameters with the same names, the results of the calculations will be incorrect.
-This should be fixed by completing the process of renaming all the local loop indices to %ii, %jj, etc.

 The calculation of the R's can be broken down into a series of matrix multiplications.
 It would probably be more efficient to do it that way, rather than treating the calculation of each R as a separate